Nepal seeks aid to end China row over Everest height

 More than 4,000 climbers have scaled the mountain that straddles the Nepal-China border since it was first climbed by New Zealander Sir Edmund Hillary and Tenzing Norgay Sherpa in May 1953.

-But Nepal is in conflict with its giant northern neighbor over the exact height of the peak first measured in 1856.
+But Nepal is in conflict with its giant northern neighbour over the exact height of the peak first measured in 1856.

-Kathmandu uses a measurement made by the Survey of India in 1954, which gives the height as 8,848 meters (29,028 feet), including the snow packed on top of the peak.
+Kathmandu uses a measurement made by the Survey of India in 1954, which gives the height as 8,848 metres (29,028 feet), including the snow packed on top of the peak.

-But China, which shares the northern side of the mountain, says its mountaineers and researchers climbed Mount Everest in May 2005 and determined its rock height was just 8,844.43 meters (29,017 feet), about 3.7 meters (11 feet) less than the estimates made in 1954.
+But China, which shares the northern side of the mountain, says its mountaineers and researchers climbed Mount Everest in May 2005 and determined its rock height was just 8,844.43 metres (29,017 feet), about 3.7 metres (11 feet) less than the estimates made in 1954.

 Namche bazaar is the gateway to Mount Everest in Solukhumbu region, 125 km (78 miles) northeast of Kathmandu.